-Analogous estimating combines historical project results and expert judgment to produce fast, defensible ROM cost and schedule estimates.
-It’s ideal during project initiation or concept development when requirements are limited and you need a quick, evidence-based ballpark to decide whether to pursue a project.
-This top-down approach swaps some precision for speed, helping stakeholders and portfolio teams prioritize which efforts deserve deeper analysis.1
+Analogous estimating combines previous project outcomes with expert judgment to create fast, defensible ROM cost and schedule estimates.
+It’s ideal during project initiation or concept development when requirements are limited and you need an evidence-based ballpark to decide whether to pursue a project.1

 Use historical projects and expert judgment to produce fast, defensible ROM cost and schedule estimates for early-stage decisions.